edeleastar/tutors-ts/README.md

 A folder called './public-site-uk' will be generated containing a html site of the course.

-You could also identify a course this portfoio:
+You could also identify a course this portfolio:

 - <http://edeleastar.github.io>